zeek/zeek/frameworks/input.rst

         192.168.27.2 1330235733 Botnet server
         192.168.250.3 1333145108 Virus detected

-To read a file into a Bro table, two record types have to be defined.
+To read a file into a Zeek table, two record types have to be defined.
 One contains the types and names of the columns that should constitute the table keys and the second contains the types and names of the columns that should constitute the table values.